htcondor/htcondor/docs/version-history/stable-release-series-88.rst

    CPU when a network connection closes unexpectedly.
    :ticket:`7164`

+-  HTCondor will now always use TCP to release startds claimed by the dedicated scheduler during shutdown.
+This prevents some startds from staying in the Claimed/Idle state after a schedd shutdown when running parallel jobs.
+   :ticket:`7144`

 -  Fixed a bug that caused incorrect values to be reported for the time taken to upload a job's files.
    :ticket:`7147`